OpenRoberta/openroberta-lab/Docker/_README.md

-# Instructions to setup and run the test and prod server using DOCKER container (2020-06-08)
+# Instructions to setup the lab using DOCKER container (2023-03-06)

 This text is for *developer* and *maintainer* of the openroberta lab, *not* if you want to run a local server.
-Running a local server is described in our wiki https://jira.iais.fraunhofer.de/wiki/display/ORInfo/Stand+alone+Server.
-This text describes the docker-related scripts, that are used to setup a docker network, create docker images and run docker container of the OpenRoberta lab.
-They are used to run OpenRoberta's prod and test servers.
+Running a local server is described in our wiki on GitHub.
+This text describes the docker-related scripts, which are used for a large installation (as our prod and test servers are),

+* to setup a docker network,
+* create docker images for a data base server and lab server and
+* run docker container of the OpenRoberta lab.

 On every Linux-based machine it should be easy to run our setup.
-Windows 10 should works too, if you are careful with pathes.
+Commands are shown as bash commands.
+Windows 10 should work too, if you are careful with pathes.
+Btw: if you install git for Windows, you get a nice bash running in Windows.

+Docker must be installed.
+A lot of Internet resources describe how to proceed.

 To create an instance of our docker installation,

 * run `git clone https://github.com/OpenRoberta/openroberta-lab`
-* in this directory run `./ora.sh new-docker-setup <BASEDIR_MUST_NOT_EXIST>`.
-Follow the instructions from the script.
-From this point use the the administration script `<BASEDIR>/scripts/run.sh` (abbreviated as `RUN`).
+* in this directory run `./ora.sh new-docker-setup <BASEDIR>`.
+The `<BASEDIR>` must _not_ exist.
+Follow the instructions written by the command.
+* create the servers you need by calling `./ora.sh new-server-in-docker-setup BASEDIR SERVER`.
+Follow the instructions written by the command.
+Note, that `test, dev, dev1...dev9` are the only names accepted as server names.
+It is easy to add or remove server later.
+* for each server a data base for its own has to be created.
+Double check that the data bases are in `<BASEDIR>/db`.
+* Put the database names into the global `<BASEDIR>/decl.sh`.

+From now use the administration script `<BASEDIR>/scripts/run.sh` (abbreviated as `RUN`).
 Execute `RUN` without parameters to get a message explaining all commands available.

+The repo, from which you have run the `./ora.sh new-docker-setup <BASEDIR>` command is not needed anymore.
+You can reuse it by moving it into `<BASEDIR>/git` instead of cloning it again, see below.

 You have to

 * clone the openroberta-lab repository into `<BASEDIR>/git`, update the server's `decl.sh appropriately` (set the repo, select the branch, ...)
 * create a new docker bridge network (`RUN gen-net`).
-The name is defined in the global `decl.sh`.
+The name of the network is defined in the global `decl.sh`.
 * generate a database server image and start the database container (`RUN gen-dbc` and `RUN start-dbc`).
 Check the result with `docker ps`.
 Inspect the log file in `BASEDIR/db/dbAdmin/`
-* create the servers you need (e.g. `test`) by calling `./ora.sh new-server-in-docker-setup BASEDIR SERVER`.
-For each server in `BASEDIR/server/SERVER` update the `decl.sh` (set the repo, select the branch, ...).
-Note, that `test, dev, dev1...dev9` are the only names accepted as server names.
-* supply the databases needed for your server in directory `db`.
-For each server one database with exactly the server's name is needed.
-You can create empty databases.
-Follow the instructions when the server is created.
-Put the database names into the global `decl.sh`.
 * deploy the server ((`RUN deploy SERVER`).
 Check the result with `docker ps`.
 Inspect the log file in `BASEDIR/server/SERVER/admin/logging/...`

 Looks more complicated as it is :-).
-Details of the file system structure used and the more functionality supported (database backup, alice checking, autorestart) are described later.
 I tried to make all scripts as robust as possible.
 Please mail any problems, improvements, ideas to reinhard.budde at iais.fraunhofer.de

-We can generate docker images for different architectures.
-Currently we support

-* `x64` - the standard architecture.
-Our prod server, your laptop, ... use this architecture
-* `arm32v7` - the architecture used by Raspberry pi's 3 and 4.
-These "small" devices can run a docker demon, a database and a jetty-based rest-server without performance problems.
-We support these devices to run local servers: for privacy reasons, bad internet connectivity, ... .

-In the following the shell variable `ARCH` refers to either `x64` or `arm32v7`.
-Docker must be installed.
-Google how to do this.
+> Below I describe, what the design rationale behind our Docker architecture is, and how we, the lab maintainers, create images, that are available at
+> dockerhub and are used in our Docker architecture.
+If you are curious, whether it works, you can read and try it.
+Besides that there is no need for you
+> to read further.
+The text is for our internal documentation.

 # (re-)create the base image (done from time to time)

-## generate the "base" IMAGE.
-This image contains the crosscompiler and the crosscompiler resources (header files, ...).

 The docker "base" image is used as basis for further images.
 It contains all software needed by the lab to create binaries for all the robots, i.e.

 * the crosscompiler binaries itself.
 They are installed by calling `apt`, `wget`, ... .
-* header etc. to be used together with the cross compiler.
-They are copied from our git repository `ora-cc-rsc`.
+* header, libraries, scripts, ..., to be used together with the cross compiler.

-This done in two steps.
+This is done in two steps.
 Because the crosscompiler binaries dont't change often, an image `openroberta/ccbin-${ARCH}` is build first.
 From this image the `openroberta/base-${ARCH}` image is derived.
 This occurs much more often.
-Both images have an independant version numbering.
+Both images have an independent version numbering.

 ### step 1: image with crosscompiler binaries (usually not needed, because the crosscompiler binaries are stable)

 The image is available at dockerhub.
 Name: openroberta/ccbin-x64:<number>>.
 Use the highest number.

+It has been created using the shell commands:

 ```bash
 BASE_DIR=/data/openroberta-lab